-You need to nurture leads through the next stages of the sales pipeline to make sure they don't fall through the cracks.
+You need to nurture leads through the sales pipeline’s next stages to ensure they don’t fall through the cracks.
 This involves monitoring inquiries, assigning leads to sales reps, logging their activities, setting auto-responders and tracking communications.

-This is an umbrella term for types of data, such as accounts, contacts, leads, prospects, opportunities, activities and tasks.
+This is an umbrella term for data types, such as accounts, contacts, leads, prospects, opportunities, activities and tasks.

 On-premises CRM software is installed locally on your company’s server, rather than being based in the cloud.

 This follows the prospect stage of the sales pipeline, referring to a contact who has gone through customer valuation, is qualified and offers an opportunity to close a sale.
-At this stage, most details of the deal are already known and have been discussed.
+At this stage, most deal details are already known and have been discussed.

 This is when you assign values to identify where an opportunity is.
 These are the typical opportunity stages:

 - Identification of decision-makers

 - Price quote/proposal